Our store is secure. All payments are made via PayPal. So you can shop with 100% confidence.

 G.T.
 Goodrich was the professional & club maker at Kilacolm G.C., Renfrew from 1925 to 1932.
 His name is stamped within the strike bar across the crown of the persimmon head.

-A very nice large headed driver fully restored ready for play.
+A fine large headed driver restored for play.
 The swing weight is D2 and the length is 43” (109cm).

 The light brown stained head is clearly stamped with the makers name.